-Colorado is a national leader in traffic safety.
-From 2000 to 2007 (the last years-for which nationwide data is available), Colorado's motor vehicle fatalities declined by nearly 19 percent.
+Colorado is a national leader in reducing traffic deaths and injuries.
+From 2005 to 2006 (the last years for which nationwide data is available), Colorado's motor vehicle fatalities dropped 11.7 percent, outpaced only by New Hampshire, Missouri, and the District of Columbia.

-Only five other states saw greater declines in traffic fatalities over the same period.
 This success is attributable to the engineering of safer highways, education of the driving public, and enforcement of the state's driving laws.
 Despite improvement, traffic crashes remain the leading cause of death and injury in Colorado.

-The Department promotes safety through traditional roadway safety improvements such as better signing and freshly painted road stripes, new acceleration and deceleration lanes, and identifying and correcting "Hot Spots."
+The department promotes safety through traditional roadway safety improvements such as better signing and freshly painted road stripes, new acceleration and deceleration lanes, and identifying and correcting "Hot Spots."
 In addition to making physical improvements, CDOT also supports and coordinates driver behavior programs, such as the "Heat is On' and "Click it or Ticket," to raise driver awareness and discourage irresponsible behavior.
 These programs also have a positive affect on increasing the safety of all drivers on Colorado's roads.